christso/hope-mn-link/README.md

 # Unit Testing

-We use Jest as our unit-testing framework.
+We use Mocha as our unit-testing framework.
 To install, run the CLI command:
 ```
-npm install -g --save-dev jest
+npm install -g --save-dev mocha@4.0.1
 ```

 # Troubleshooting